• Skip to primary navigation

 Anyway, I enjoyed the slow ride very much and about 6 hours later we arrived in Vang Vieng.
 Well, technically about 2km from the center of Vang Vieng where tuk-tuk drivers were waiting to take us to town.

-Which we politely declined this time, because we preferred to walk for a bit after sitting in a van for 6 hours.
+We politely declined this time, because we preferred to walk for a bit after sitting in a van for 6 hours.

-Day 9-11: Vang Vieng
+Day 9-11: explore Vang Vieng

 Hiking in Vang Vieng